UMT 12x20 red / N38 - board holder

 Disadvantages of rare earth magnets:

-- They are prone to breaking when subjected to a sudden impact.
-If the magnets are exposed to physical collisions, we recommend in a protective enclosure.
-The steel housing, in the form of a holder, protects the magnet from fracture and additionally reinforces its overall resistance,
+- They are prone to breaking when subjected to a powerful impact.
+If the magnets are exposed to shocks, we recommend in a protective enclosure.
+The steel housing, in the form of a holder, protects the magnet from breakage , and at the same time strengthens its overall resistance,

 - The use of a protective casing or external holder is recommended, since machining threads in neodymium magnets is risky,